tomcritchlow/SEO-MBA/office-hours-schedule.md

 noindex: true
 ---

-If you have enrolled on the SEO MBA course at the Professional tier or Executive tier then you get access to the weekly office hours.
+If you enroll in an SEO MBA course at the Professional tier then you get access to the weekly office hours.
+These are small, informal chats to talk about course materials or real challenges.
+Drop in anytime!

 Please do not share this URL.